 The best answer is the i1Display Pro (around $350) from Image Science, with our unlimited lifetime product support.

-If the budget is tight, though, then the best budget answer is a Spyder5 Express (around $200) - but used with the free after-market DisplayCAL software - this is because the included Spyder5 software is not great at all, and it 'software limits' the Spyder5 Express unit to be far less good than it actually can be.
+If the budget is tight, though, then the best budget answer is probably a Spyder5 Express (around $200) - but used with the free after-market DisplayCAL software - this is because the included Spyder5 software is not great at all, and it 'software limits' the Spyder5 Express unit to be far less good than it actually can be.
 DisplayCAL treats the Spyder5 (or rebadged Spyder 5s, like the Eizo EX3) as a full Spyder5 sensor, without artificially imposed limits on settings etc, and is thus the the vastly better software option for use with the cheaper members of the Spyder5 series.
 That said, we generally think this cheaper option is a false economy in the long term.

 Quite frankly neither the Spyder 5 Pro or Spyder5 Elite make any sense to us at their current pricing (the Spyder5 range came in at 35% more expensive that the Spyder4 range!).
 The current pricing is, frankly, nonsensical when compared to the i1Display Pro's pricing.

 We'll get in to more detail below, but the Spyder5Pro (~$320) is very nearly the price of the i1Display Pro - and we find it significantly worse in both quality and features.